 Ironbark Creek Rehabilitation

-The award-winning rehabilitation of Ironbark Creek is continuing, with the latest stage now underway.
-This stage focuses on 350 metres of creek line from Croudace Road, Elermore Vale to Lewis Street Oval, Wallsend.
+The award-winning rehabilitation of Ironbark Creek is continuing, with the latest stage now complete.
+This stage focused on 350 metres of creek line from Croudace Road, Elermore Vale to Lewis Street Oval, Wallsend.

-The project will renaturalise the channel, replacing weeds with thousands of suitable native plants on the creek banks; and installing rockwork to better protect the creek as well as public and private assets.
+The project has worked to renaturalise the channel, replacing weeds with thousands of suitable native plants on the creek banks; and installing rockwork to better protect the creek as well as public and private assets.

-This stage, which will be finished in November (pending weather), extends more than 10 years of previously successful, award-winning work for Ironbark Creek (wider catchment pictured below) - from Elermore Vale Park downstream to Wallsend Park, where the creek flows into a Hunter Water channel.
+This stage, which was completed in June 2023 extends more than a decade of previously successful, award-winning work for Ironbark Creek (wider catchment pictured below) - from Elermore Vale Park downstream to Wallsend Park, where the creek flows into a Hunter Water channel.

-The next two stages are currently in the design phase and will integrate with the Cowper Street culvert upgrade works.
+The next stages are currently in the design phase and will integrate with Wallsend Stormwater infrastructure upgrade works.

 To find out more, visit Our Catchments and Watercourses